Download Careers360 App

 10 Best Jobs After LLB to Pursue A Successful Law Career

-A Bachelor of Legislative Law (LLB) degree opens door to ample opportunities for those who want to build their career in law.
+A Bachelor of Legislative Law (LLB) degree opens the door to ample opportunities for those who want to build their career in the law field.
 According to the National Judicial Data Grid report, there are over 50 million pending cases in India, which is double the number from two decades ago, showing the opportunities to have a successful law career after pursuing LLB.

 10 Best Jobs After LLB to Pursue A Successful Law Career